-Quantities were developed using a typical profile provided by the technical team.
+Quantities were developed using a typical profile and a plan view layout provided by the technical team.

 3.3 Construction Estimate

 Work was predominantly estimated utilizing MII Estimating Software with specified input factors.
 The alternative analysis included unit costs of all project features and contrasted the options in order to scale relative differences.
 The next phase is having further design definition that is used to refine the project features.